raflyritonga/raflyritonga/README.md

 ### About me

 - 📖 Computer Science student at <a href = "https://www.usu.ac.id/id">Universitas Sumatera Utara</a>, Indonesia
-- 💻 I’m currently learning Flutter with Python as backend
 - 🐢 I'm a turtle lovers